CharuGupta-eng/vsdOSPowerCalc/README.md

         or
  ngspice 1 -> quit

-# Steps to run local files to get Average Power from Python code  (D Flip Flop using TG)

-1. Run DFF_TG.cir file in Ngspice.
-2. copy the output and save it as .csv file (DFF.csv).
-3. Open Anaconda and launch jupyter notebook.
-4. Upload .csv file (DFF.csv).
-5. Click on NEW -> Python 3.
-6. Write your script and save it as.py file (DFF_TG_MEANPOWER.py)

 ## Steps for Simulation on Window

 First install PSPICE from any available site.
 After installation of PSPICE follow following instructions: